Bubbles Tea & Juice Company

 - Chocolate Milk Tea$5.75

-Fruit and cream come together to bring out a strong honeydew melon flavor
+Fruit and cream come together to bring out a strong honeydew melon flavor$5.75

-Made from ultra concentrated green tea, a light refreshing flavor is brought to life
+Made from ultra concentrated green tea, a light refreshing flavor is brought to life$5.75

 - Papaya Milk Tea$5.75

-Our most popular milk tea flavor, has notes of vanilla, hazelnut, and sweetened cereal milk!
+Our most popular milk tea flavor, has notes of vanilla, hazelnut, and sweetened cereal milk!$5.75

 spiced hints of star anise, cardamom, and tamarind.
-It's essentially a celebration of beautiful Thai flavours in a cup!
+It's essentially a celebration of beautiful Thai flavours in a cup!$5.75

 Flavored Tea